matsengrp/phage-dms-vacc-analysis/README.md

 Docker and Nextflow.
 Maybe some computing power if starting from raw fastq.

 1. For running locally (not recommended) install Docker + Nextflow.
-Otherwise, we have a configuration script that would take very little editing to run on a [SLURM](https://slurm.schedmd.com/documentation.html managed cluser with access to Nextflow and Singularity modules)
+Otherwise, we have a configuration script that would take very little editing to run on a [SLURM](https://slurm.schedmd.com/documentation.html) managed cluster with access to Nextflow and Singularity modules

 2. Clone this repository and obtain the raw fastq sequences -- being sure to put them in the nextflow-pipeline-config directory under in the subdirectory names `NGS/`.